LedgerHQ/developer-portal/pages/signing-devices/device-app/tools/ledgerctl.md

----
-title: Manage your device with ledgerctl
+# Manage your device with ledgerctl
-subtitle:
-tags: []
-category: Embedded Application
-toc: true
-author:
-layout: doc
----

 ## Installation